traverseda/pynit/README.md

 ```

 A per-user config example.
-I use something pretty similar in my feeds project.
+I use something pretty similar in my feeds project to load "plugins".

 ```
 #Pseudocode, unlikely to work.